missbijoux/expense-tracker/README.md

 ## Data Access

 All expense data is stored in your browser's localStorage.
-To access the raw data:
+To access the data:

-1. Use the "Export All Expenses Data (JSON)" button in the app
+1. **CSV Export**: Use the "Export All Expenses Data (CSV)" button in the app to download a CSV file with all expenses
-2. Open browser DevTools (F12) → Application/Storage → Local Storage → Check the `expenses` key
+2. **Local Storage**: Open browser DevTools (F12) → Application/Storage → Local Storage → Check the `expenses` key (data is stored as JSON internally)

 ## Future Enhancements